-Maja Jezercë, the highest peak of Prokletije (the Accursed mountains), also known as the “Queen of the Alps”.
+Maja Jezercë, the highest peak of Prokletije (the Accursed mountains), is also known as the “Queen of the Alps”.
 With an elevation of 2694 m/alt.
-Amazing views during all the path!
+Amazing views during the path!

 There are several ways of climbing this mountain.
 The most popular one is starting from Fusha e Gjes’ in Valbona Valley to Maja Jezercë.

 How to get to Valbona Valley National Park

 Valbona Valley is 22 km from the city called Bajram Curri.
 Reaching Bajram Curri from Tirana takes around four hours.
 The bus station in Tirana is in front of the Asllan Rusi Sports Center.

 Another way to reach Bajram Curri is from Prishtina, Kosovo.
 First, you go from Prishtina Main Bus Station to Gjakova Bus station, and then from Gjakova, take the bus to Bajram Curri.

 Valbona Valley is a charming destination that offers a variety of accommodation options.
 Among these, the Guesthouses stand out for their affordability, traditional charm, and warm atmosphere.
 With delicious food on offer, staying in one of these guesthouses is an experience not to be missed.